0-tree/0-tree.github.io/_posts/2018-12-12-Back-To-Work.md

 title: Back to Work!
 ---

 I won't go into the details by now (hopefully I will once I find a job!).
-But after having felt that maybe I could forget this beautiful routine I've came up with, I take one minute to right down the big steps involved in my search for a perfect new job!
+But after having felt that maybe I could forget this beautiful routine I've came up with, I take one minute to write down the big steps involved in my search for a perfect new job!

 ## Draw my Arrow